Types of Coffee Beans and Varieties

 Discovered by the Pacas family of El Salvador in 1949, this variety has red fruits and a low-growing habit.
 It is actually a natural mutation of the Bourbon variety and has a similar quality - meaning it's very nice.
 The dwarfism exhibited by the plant means the farmers can grow them much closer together and they are easier to harvest.

 A cross between the PACAS and MARAGOGYPE varieties, created in El Salvador in 1958.
-The coffee beans are large, like its parent Maragogype, and the flavour profile can be outstanding especially if grown at high altitudes.
+The coffee beans are large, like its parent Maragogype, and the flavour profile can be exceptional especially if grown at high altitudes.
 However, the plants are not stable from one generation to the next.

 Developed to be resistant to leaf rust disease, Catimor is a cross between the Timor variety and Caturra.
 It can have problems at both very high and very low altitudes but if grown correctly can result in a quality to match that of other commercial coffee varieties.
 The Timor variety is much more closely related to Robusta, which gives the coffee a lower acidity and higher bitterness.
 Getting a great Catimor can therefore be a little hit and miss.